MaterializeInc/materialize/doc/developer/design/20221204_with_mutually_recursive.md

 Much of this is taken from https://github.com/MaterializeInc/materialize/issues/11176.

-We can extend SQL's `WITH` fragment with a new variant, not strictly more generaly, which looks like
+We can extend SQL's `WITH` fragment with a new variant, not strictly more general, which looks like
 ```sql
 WITH MUTUALLY RECURSIVE
     name_1 (col1a type1a, col1b type1b, ... ) AS ( <SELECT STATEMENT 1> ),